Saturday, January 10, 2026

 Reading Text

-Civil War Hero War is frightening, because supplies are scarce and people are fighting.
+Civil War is frightening, because supplies are scarce and people are fighting.
 It is not fun for people who stay home and have to take care of their homes and towns, but it is especially hard on the soldiers.
 One woman set out to help as many soldiers as she could during the Civil War, even on the front lines of the battlefield!
 Her name was Clara Barton.

 Clara Barton was born in 1821 in Massachusetts.
 She worked hard from a young age, helping around the house and taking care of her older siblings.
 When she was seventeen, she decided to work as a teacher.
 At that time, men were paid a lot more to work the same jobs as women.
 Clara worked hard to make sure she got paid the same amount as men for doing the same job.
 She continued fighting for equal rights for women when she worked in an office in Washington, D.C. in the mid-1850s.